 The INmusic Festival

 What’s great about this festival is the ease in which it can be reached, both in terms of Zagreb and the festival site itself.
-Croatia’s capital city is just a two-hour flight away from the UK, and there’s a few airlines that operate direct flights between the two countries.
+Croatia’s capital city is just a two-hour flight away from the UK, and there are a few airlines that operate direct flights between the two countries.
 There are also great air, bus and train connections to Zagreb from elsewhere in Europe (more details below).

-Lake Jarun, the setting of the INmusic Festival, is also very easy to reach from elsewhere in Zagreb by public transport (see below) – so you can stay right in the city (and take advantage of its delights) and easily make your way to the festival site each day.
+Lake Jarun, the setting of the INmusic Festival, is also very easy to reach from elsewhere in Zagreb by public transport – so you can stay right in the city (and take advantage of its delights) and easily make your way to the festival site each day.

 This event would be a great way of combining a city break with a European festival experience!